 In the early part of your recovery, taking pain medicine about 30 minutes before you increase your activity can help control pain.

-Your doctor will tell you when it is okay to start sexual activity again.
+Your provider will tell you when it is OK to start sexual activity again.

 When to Call Your Doctor

 - A sudden increase in pain

 - Frequent urination or burning when you urinate